Atypon-OpenSource/manuscripts-api/README.md

 ## Run the app

-Run Couchbase, Sync Gateway and API server in Docker:
+Run Postgres and API server in Docker:

 ```
 ./bin/run-dockerized-app.sh
 ```

-Once the database is ready, the API will be available at <http://127.0.0.1:3000/>
+The API will be available at <http://127.0.0.1:3000/>

-**NOTE!** If running the above command on macOS or Windows, check that your Docker installation is granted more than 2GB of a RAM quota (Preferences > Advanced > Memory).
-Otherwise you may see cryptic error messages from manuscripts-api attempting to connect to the database stating "Operation not supported".

-Minimum requirements: Node v8.0 or later (for production use v8 is recommended, but 9 and 10 also work).

 ## Test the app

-Run Couchbase, Sync Gateway and the test runner in Docker:
+Run Postgres and the test runner in Docker:

 ```
 ./bin/run-dockerized-tests.sh
 ```

-Run Couchbase and Sync Gateway in Docker, and run the tests locally:
+Run Postgres in Docker, and run the tests locally:

 ```
-./bin/run-dockerized-db+sg.sh
+./bin/run-dockerized-db.sh
 npm run test
 ```

 You may need to edit your hosts file:

 ```
-127.0.0.1 couchbase
-127.0.0.1 sync_gateway
+127.0.0.1 postgres
 ```

 ## Development

-Run Couchbase and Sync Gateway in Docker, and run the API server locally:
+Run Postgres in Docker, and run the API server locally:

 ```
-./bin/run-dockerized-db+sg.sh
+./bin/run-dockerized-db.sh
 npm run dev
 ```

 ## Debugging with VS Code

-Run Couchbase and Sync Gateway in Docker, and run the tests locally:
+Run Postgres in Docker, and run the tests locally:

 ```
-./bin/run-dockerized-db+sg.sh
+./bin/run-dockerized-db.sh
 ```

 You will now be able to use of the three launch configurations for VS Code: